apsislabs/phi_attrs/README.md

 end
 ```

-Access is granted on a model level:
+Access is granted on a instance level:

 ```ruby
 info = PatientInfo.new
 info.allow_phi!("allowed_user@example.com", "Customer Service")
 ```

+*When using on an instance if you find it in a second place you will need to call allow_phi! again.*

 or a class: